rwxrob/pegn-spec/doc/README.md

 ```

 This problem occurs because both `Copyright` and `EndLine` are
-"significant" (`SchemaDef`) nodes and therefore the literal text is
+"significant" (`SchemaDef`) node types and therefore the literal text is
 discarded from the AST when the `EndLine` definition triggers the parser
 of `Copyright` to become a *parent* instead of a *terminal* node.
 Since
 parents have no literal value we need more to capture the text.
 PEGN's